Required

 Under other, less onerous circumstances, burglary charges still carry the possibility of a felony conviction in the second or third degree, both of which can yield terms of incarceration, expensive financial fines, lengthy periods of probation, employment and other ancillary consequences.

-As a result, the sooner a burglary defense strategy is formulated by an experienced lawyer in Ft Lauderdale, the greater the chance of mitigating what might otherwise be life-altering harm to the defendant as well as their entire family.
+As a result, the sooner a burglary defense strategy is formulated by an experienced Lawyer in Ft Lauderdale, the greater the chance of mitigating what might otherwise be life-altering harm to the defendant as well as their entire family.

 Techniques for Defending Burglary Charges